delight-im/PHP-Auth/README.md

 try {
     $auth->canResetPasswordOrThrow($_GET['selector'], $_GET['token']);

-    // put the selector into a `hidden` field (or keep it in the URL)
+    echo 'Put the selector into a "hidden" field (or keep it in the URL)';
-    // put the token into a `hidden` field (or keep it in the URL)
+    echo 'Put the token into a "hidden" field (or keep it in the URL)';

-    // ask the user for their new password
+    echo 'Ask the user for their new password';
 }
 catch (\Delight\Auth\InvalidSelectorTokenPairException $e) {
     die('Invalid token');